Key Takeaways

 The adjuster your insurance company sends to inspect your property works for the insurance company.
 Their job is to document the damage in a way that supports the lowest defensible payout.
 This does not mean every adjuster is dishonest — many are competent professionals doing their job fairly.
 But the incentive structure is unmistakable: the company profits when claims are paid at the lowest possible amount.

-Common adjuster tactics include attributing storm damage to pre-existing conditions or normal wear, scoping repairs narrowly so that related damage is excluded from the estimate, using pricing databases that undervalue labor and materials in your specific market, and photographing damage selectively to support a lower estimate.
-If the adjuster's initial estimate feels low, that is because it usually is.
-Studies consistently show that insurance company estimates for storm damage are significantly lower than estimates prepared by independent, policyholder-retained adjusters or contractors.
+Common adjuster tactics include attributing storm damage to pre-existing conditions or normal wear, scoping repairs narrowly so that related damage is excluded from the estimate, using pricing databases that may not reflect labor and materials in your specific market, and photographing damage selectively to support a lower estimate.
+If the adjuster's initial estimate feels low, do not guess.
+Compare it against the policy, the photographs, and an independent repair estimate.

 Depreciation and "Actual Cash Value" Games